HomeBlogHow the Massive Adoption of IoT is Driving Changes in Internet Protocols

 Internet of things was first discussed in 1990, but the impact of this emerging field is only being felt now.
 The internet of things (IoT) is still shaping the way we manufacture products, manage buildings, and collect data from our surroundings.
-By bringing intelligence to the endpoint devices, we can process and understand the big data we collect at a whole new level.
+By bringing intelligence to the edge devices, we can process and understand the big data we collect at a whole new level.
 This translates into better functioning systems, such as better healthcare systems that have the power to focus on preventive care, more efficiently managed buildings, and better quality of living.
 Still, the rapid adoption of IoT devices has surprised us all with its magnitude.
 IoT analytics estimates there to be more than 27 billion IoT connections by 2025.
 The rapid adoption of IoT technology has caused an interesting problem: Can the existing internet protocol is known as IPv4 accommodate enough IP addresses for all internet users once we have 10 billion additional devices connecting to the internet?

 Limitations of the Existing Internet Protocol